Take a hike along the River Walk

 The River Walk starts at Centennial Park, across from Northland Community & Technical College, and winds through the wooden Northland Trails which is a system of grassy lanes beside the Thief River, amidst trees uncut for a century.
 Here is where the two rivers meet and the exact place an Ojibwe village existed until 1904.

 The River Walk then begins to make its way south along the Red Lake River ending at Oakland Park.
 Near the end of the trail, there is an optional loop that takes you through the Greenwood Trails Recreation Area, a 48-acre wooden trail system just east of the Red Lake River on Greenwood Street.
-You don’t want to miss that scenic jaunt, as it is one of the best kept secrets in Thief River Falls in my opinion.
+You don’t want to miss that scenic jaunt, as it is one of the best kept secrets in Thief River Falls.
 There is a mile of paved trails and the rest are unpaved, giving you that country feel while remaining in city limits.
-Go for a hike or mountain bike ride during the mild weather months and try snowshoeing or cross-country skiing in the snowy months!

 The City of Thief River Falls offers this place to walk and encounter history as well as nature, to meet a friendly face or two, and to experience peace and quiet.
 We hope you enjoy it!
-Click here for an electronic map or stop in at the Carnegie Library (102 Main Ave.
-N) to pick one up today.
+Click here to download an electronic map.